anynoise00/bevy_simple_aabb/README.md

 [![Bevy tracking](https://img.shields.io/badge/Bevy%20tracking-main-lightblue)](https://github.com/bevyengine/bevy/blob/main/docs/plugins_guidelines.md#main-branch-tracking)

 # Bevy Simple AABB
-Simple AABB collision detection and resolution plugin for <a href="https://github.com/bevyengine/bevy">Bevy Engine</a>.
+Simple collision detection and resolution plugin for <a href="https://github.com/bevyengine/bevy">Bevy</a> that uses simple AABBs.
+This plugin is not yet in a usable state.
+Please take a look at the other options.

 ## Features
 - [X] AABB Collision detection and resolution